leahselig/leahselig/README.md

 - 🌱 I’m currently learning **HTML, CSS, JavaScript, and the MERN Stack**

-- 👨‍💻 All of my projects are available at [leahselig.github.io](leahselig.github.io)
+- 👨‍💻 All of my projects are available [here](https://leahselig.github.io/)

 - 📫 How to reach me **lselig444@gmail.com**